-See separate article Management of Adult Asthma.
+See the separate Management of Adult Asthma article.

 - A high level of control is essential during pregnancy and patients should be advised to use their peak flow meters and inhalers with extra care, especially the prophylactic steroids.
 There is little need for modification of treatment in pregnancy, and the risk of uncontrolled asthma outweighs any risk from medication.

-- Steroids should be used as needed in the usual way, and not withheld due to pregnancy.
+- Steroids should be used as needed in the usual way and not withheld due to pregnancy.

 - Women with severe or poorly controlled asthma may need to be assessed by a chest physician.

-See separate article Diabetes in Pregnancy.
+See the separate Diabetes in Pregnancy article.

 - Structured educational programmes should be offered where women have not previously attended one.